Harvesting Red Earth

 Pigments and binders for pictographs

-Some small bags, found in pre-contact Native medicine bundles have contained powders believed to have been used for painting.
-These include dust from red pipestone (Catlinite), dried Cochineal bugs, different colors of ochre, and charcoal powder.
+Some small bags, found in Native medicine bundles contain powders used for painting pictographs.
+These include dust from red pipestone (Catlinite), dried Cochineal bugs, and charcoal powder.

-Interestingly, Cochineal bugs, used to dye fabrics and hides, were often found on Prickly Pear cactus, and the use of cactus sap as a binder may have been a natural progression in pictograph painting.
+Cochineal bugs, were often found on Prickly Pear cactus.
+Later use of cactus sap as a binder may have been a natural progression in pictograph painting.

-Other binders, used to affix pigments to stone or hides were made from animal fats, marrow, yucca plants, and hide glue.
+Other binders, were made from animal fats, marrow, yucca plants, and hide glue.

 Red Earth and native botanicals